ashutoshmjain/gita/src/mathuraChap01.md

 </div>

-Saddened to the core, and unaware that the young widow was carrying, `Bramhrishi` tried to end his life.
+Saddened to the core, and unaware of the pregnancy, `Bramhrishi` tried to end his life.
 He miraculously survived three attempts.
 Probably Gods wanted to extend his life to ensure unborn `Parāśara` had a chance at life.

 **And more importantly, to save humanity from the loss of the knowledge locked in `Bramhrishi's` mind, for there was no written text.**

 The fate - `Prarbdha` -  had thrown him a new challenge - expand humans' cognitive context -  history !
+He wouldn't be able to fix the past - his old - he thought - but he sure could change the future - the new.

 ## 1.1
 ---